 Campus Watch is a program designed to alert the campus community that a formal process for reporting crimes and safety hazards exists on campus.
 Individuals can report incidents to BCC Sheriff’s Office in person or by phone: 910-755-7330

 (extension 7330 by any campus phone).
 If you want to remain anonymous you may call 910-755-7410

 (extension 7410 by any campus phone) or by e-mail: firstname.lastname@example.org

 These emergency call boxes provide users with a simple way to call for emergency assistance.
 Press the button and speak clearly into the telephone.
 The call is automatically sent to “911”.
 This two-way call box is located at parking lot 7 and the Fitness and Aquatics Center pool area.

 .
 The Brunswick County Emergency Services center (911) will immediately alert BCC Sheriff’s Deputies by radio and telephone.
 For non-emergencies, dial 910-755-7330

 (for non-emergencies) and leave a message on the recorded line or by e-mailing the following: email@example.com

 .
 All e-mails and phone messages are checked several times daily and all information will be addressed promptly.

 See “Documents & PDFs” (on right) for the Brunswick Community College Emergency Action Plan.

-See “Documents and PDFs” on the right for the 2018 Clery Report that lists BCC’s crime statistics.
+See “Documents and PDFs” on the right for the BCC Clery Crime Statistics.